How to Start an Antique Store

 Step 5: Apply for Business Licenses and Permits

-You may need to obtain certain business licenses and permits.
-These permits and licenses can vary based on the state and town where the business is located.
-Some common local, state, and federal registrations an antique store may need include a sales tax permit and an Employer Identification Number if you plan to hire employees.
+Some common registrations an antique store may need include a business license, sales tax permit, and an Employer Identification Number if you plan to hire employees.

 Step 6: Find Financing